mandle420/DCS_Standalone_on_linux/README.md

 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
-I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked. this will download, the DCS updater and you should install the game
+Standalone Open Beta version is no longer downloadable Select the wine Eagle Dynamics version

 ### Getting it working with Lutris